-There are no penalties for excused absences. (if you miss a quiz, then your average quiz score will be substituted for that quiz grade).
+There are no penalties for any of the work required if you have an excused absence (if you miss a quiz for example, then your average quiz score will be substituted for that quiz grade).

 HW submitted on a date after the due date will not be accepted.